TheKontinua/sequence/README.rst

 good choice, but at this time Python is a more desireable skill in industry.
 We will use Python.

+For simple problems, the student will use a speadsheet.
+We are not specifying which spreadsheet program the student must use, but the book will use Google Sheets.

-The student will use only open source software during this sequence.
+The student can do this sequence using only open source software.
 This lowers the cost of software to zero, and empowers the student by inviting them to explore the foundational code they rely upon.

 Markup
 ------